-Construction of Bellevue's newest neighborhood park in Newport Hills is underway, with completion anticipated in early summer 2022.
-The park is closed during construction and to allow for establishment of the turf.
+Construction of Bellevue's newest neighborhood park in Newport Hills is underway, with completion anticipated in late summer 2022.
+The park is closed during construction and the off-leash area will remain closed until later in the fall to allow for establishment of the turf.
 Thank you in advance for your patience.

 When construction is complete, the approximate 10.7 acres of forested trails will be complemented by three acres of open lawn, playground, adult exercise equipment, loop trails, picnic shelter, restroom and fenced off-leash dog area.